drshahizan/software-engineering/materials/sec01/mod3.md

 The XP methodology places a strong emphasis on teamwork, communication, and feedback, enabling teams to deliver high-quality software quickly and efficiently.
 By prioritizing customer needs, continuous testing, and continuous delivery, XP helps to ensure that the product is always aligned with customer expectations.

- Example of Extreme Approuch to Iterative Development -New Versions may be built several times per day -Increments are delivered to customers every 2 weeks -All tests must be run for every build
+ Example of Extreme Approuch to Iterative Development
+ - New Versions may be built several times per day

+ - Increments are delivered to customers every 2 weeks

+ - All tests must be run for every build

- -Build is only accepted when the tests sucessfully run
+ - Build is only accepted when the tests sucessfully run

 Regenerate response
 ## The Extreme Programming Release Cycle
+##### Step 1 Identify The Stakeholders

 ## XP and Agile Principles